 doubt I ever have seen this many wild orchids in one place!

 I am truly baffled about how many orchids I find in direct sun.

 Despite it is the dry season, they look great!
 Here are at least six

-different types of orchids, Bulbophyllum most numerous.
+different types of orchids, Bulbophyllum being the most numerous.
 The

 Dendrobiums are in full leaf too.